 One dramatic afternoon, we worked in groups to make a still image where we had to hold a pose without moving or making a sound (the not making a sound part was definitely the hardest part!).
-After playing some funny drama games (the most memorable one being ‘Portal’) we made under the sea animals with our bodies.
+After playing some funny drama games we made under the sea animals with our bodies.
 Can you guess what we are meant to be?

 Health and Wellbeing

-Having successfully passed our Fire Fighter fitness training, we have moved onto practicing our football skills in PE.
+We have been practicing our football skills in PE.
 Working together as a team when dribbling, passing and coordinating our movements will be our main focus for the next couple of weeks.

 One last piccie, just for fun!